Star of the East

 The Hanging Stones art project is unique.
 Ten restored or rebuilt former agricultural buildings, each containing a bespoke art installation, situated in the heart of the North Yorkshire Moors National Park, all linked by a 6 mile walk.
 It’s the creation of one of the UK’s – and indeed the world’s – leading sculptural landscape artists, Andy Goldsworthy.
 His long working relationship with stone dates back to time spent as a teenage farm labourer, maintaining and repairing dry stone walls in his native Yorkshire.

 Our party of five was one of four groups of no more than six members booked each day.
-The trail begins and ends in the village of Roseland Abbey.
+The trail begins and ends in the village of Rosedale Abbey.
 Parties set out every two hours along public paths, tracks and bridleways into the increasingly steep sided valley that is Northdale, defined on both sides by high bare moorland.
 At the highest point we saw the group ahead descending and those behind us ascending.

 In his 2018 prospectus Goldsworthy wrote: ‘The walk is an integral part of Hanging Stones, the artery by which people will give life to the buildings….It will be both discreet and dramatic.
 Visible to those who know it is there and hidden to those that don’t’.

-The Roseland Abbey area has a long history of mining and quarrying although tourism, agriculture and field sports appear to provide most employment income these days.
+The Rosedale Abbey area has a long history of mining and quarrying although tourism, agriculture and field sports appear to provide most employment income these days.
 The highest part of our walk was on a permissive path that threaded through the source waters of the north beck, on whose steep bracken and heather clad slopes stand a dozen or more shooting butts.
 Returning along the lower valley floor we skirted an immaculately kept shooting lodge, currently under wraps, awaiting the open season in August.

 This project clearly could not have happened without the approval and financial backing of the area’s main landowner, the Rosedale Estate, a 4,000 acre commercial grouse moor.
 Most of the North York Moors is owned by the King as Duke of Lancaster but this particular holding belongs to Carphone Warehouse founder David Ross.
 His philanthropic foundation supports arts, educational and sports activities. http://www.davidrossfoundation.co.uk/